lmr97/letterboxd_get_list/README.md

     ln -s "$PWD/lb-venv/bin/lblist" ~/.local/bin/lblist
     ```

-**Warning**: since the executable is symlinked, you can't move the folder where you defined the virtual environment (`lb-venv` in the commands above), or else it will cause the executable to be moved as well.
+**Warning**: since the executable is symlinked, you can't move the folder where you defined the virtual environment (`lb-venv` in the commands above), or else you'll get "command not found"-type errors.
 This, of course, can be fixed by moving the virtual environment folder back into where you made it.

 ### Windows